mihir880/basic-weather-app/README.md

-# basic-weather-app
+# Basic Weather app
-Just a very basic weather app created in React.js
+Just a very basic weather app created in React.js.
+Try it out at basic-cloudwatch.netlify.app/

 In the project directory, you can run: